-Washington State Parks has completed a land-use planning project for the SeaTac area state parks, including, Dash Point and Saltwater.
-The land-use plan was adopted in January 2009.
+In January 2009 Washington State Parks completed the land-use plan (PDF) for the SeaTac area state parks, including, Dash Point and Saltwater.

 Stage One - Identify Issues & Concerns